2023 Best Value Nursing Master's Degree Schools in Texas

 Top 10 Best Nursing Master's Degree Schools

 Our analysis found The University of Texas Health Science Center at San Antonio to be the best value school for nursing students who want to pursue a master’s degree in Texas.
-Located in the large city of San Antonio, UT Health San Antonio is a public school with a small student population.
+Located in the city of San Antonio, UT Health San Antonio is a public school with a small student population.

 The average tuition and fees for an in-state graduate student at UT Health San Antonio are $4,464 a year.

-You’ll join some of the best and brightest minds around you if you attend Texas A&M International University.
-The school came in at #2 on this year’s Best Value Nursing Master’s Degree Schools in Texas list.
-Located in the large city of Laredo, Texas A&M International University is a public college with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Texas Tech University Health Sciences Center.
+The school came in at #3 on this year’s Best Value Nursing Master’s Degree Schools in Texas list.
+Located in the large city of Lubbock, TTUHSC is a public college with a medium-sized student population.

-The average tuition and fees for an in-state graduate student at Texas A&M International University are $6,595 a year.
+The average tuition and fees for an in-state graduate student at TTUHSC are $9,080 a year.

 Full Nursing at Texas Tech University Health Sciences Center Report

-The excellent master’s degree programs at MSU Texas helped the school earn the #4 place on this year’s ranking of the best value nursing schools in Texas.
-Located in the city of Wichita Falls, MSU Texas is a public school with a medium-sized student population.
+A rank of #4 on this year’s list means MSU Texas is a great value for nursing students working on their master’s degree.
+Located in the city of Wichita Falls, MSU Texas is a public college with a moderately-sized student population.

-Out of the 34 schools in Texas that were part of this year’s ranking, The University of Texas Health Science Center at Houston landed the # 5 spot on the list.
-Located in the city of Houston, UTHealth is a public school with a medium-sized student population.
+The excellent master’s degree programs at The University of Texas Health Science Center at Houston helped the school earn the #5 place on this year’s ranking of the best value nursing schools in Texas.
+Located in the city of Houston, UTHealth is a public college with a moderately-sized student population.

 In-state tuition fees for graduate students at UTEP are $7,166 per year.